How the Timeline for Confirming Trump’s SCOTUS Nominee Will Play Out

 How much time will the Senate have to confirm Trump’s nominee?

-Looking at the one preelection and three lame-duck session time frames, if Trump announces his nominee on Saturday, September 26, that would leave:
+Looking at the one preelection and three lame-duck session time frames, when Trump announces his nominee on Saturday, September 26, that will leave:

 - 38 days for the Senate to confirm the nominee before Election Day on November 3 — and if the confirmation process continues into the lame-duck session:

-Note: This post has been updated to reflect Trump confirming that he will announce his nominee on Saturday.